malo4300/GameStop_Wallstreetbets/README.md

-Predicting the stock price of GameStop using r/wallstreetbets
+Predicting the stock price of GameStop using r/wallstreetbets (Still in progress)
 ================

 ## Looking back to spring 2021